pffy/markdown-table/README.md

   * **Recommended.**
     *  Apps and add-ons are actively [monitored and curated by Google][g_safety].
     *  Better add-on management (install, remove, auto-update)

+### Copy spreadsheet

+  + Make a copy of Cotton Markdown Tables add-on. (coming soon)
+    + Add-on only available for that specific spreadsheet file.
+    + You can preview the Apps Script file.
+    + You get your own personal copy of Cotton Markdown Tables.
+    + Distributed, decentralized copies of the add-on prevent external factors from breaking your spreadsheet or data workflow.

 ### Chromebook administrator